- Do I have to reserve my spot(s) in advance?

 - Will I get seasick?

 If you feel there is a chance you may encounter some queasiness while under our care we suggest you may choose to self-medicate prior to your departure.
 Self-medicating can include taking over the counter Dramamine type pills, pressure point wrist bands, or ginger pills, ginger candy, or ginger ale.
 Ginger has been proven to be a marvelous queller of seasickness.
-We do have some available for purchase on board in case you forget.
+We do have some available for purchase on board in case you forget but we have found it’s much easier to prevent nausea than to stop it.

 - Are there life jackets on the boat?